 Thinking outside your industry by implementing non-traditional ad campaigns exposes you to a larger audience that will remain loyal to your brand after the initial fascination phase.

-15. Dollar Shave Club (DSC) and Focusing on the Essentials
+15. Dollar Shave Club (DSC): Focusing On The Essentials

-We all can agree that the type of product you sell influences your ad.
+But we can all agree that the type of product you sell influences your ad.
 Yeah, that’s why you sometimes find commercials for shaving sticks and blades boring.

 DSC changed all that with its launch video.
 They made fun of the soaring market prices of newer shaving technologies by making funny references to what users need and what they don’t.